interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 While this document also provides a recommendation for generating transfer conditions, conditions are often opaque to all parties aside from the receiver.
 Receivers MAY use any condition they choose, however this specification includes best practices that receivers SHOULD take into consideration.

-This document does **not** specify how payment requests are communicated from a recipient to a sender.
+This document does **not** specify how payment requests are communicated from a receiver to a sender.

 ### Model of Operation

 Interledger Payment Requests are intended to be used in higher-level protocols as follows:

-1. Recipient creates the ILP Packet and generates the condition using one of algorithms outlined in [Condition Generation](#condition-generation).
+1. Receiver creates the ILP Packet and generates the condition using one of algorithms outlined in [Condition Generation](#condition-generation).
-2. Recipient communicates the ILP Packet and condition to the sender.
+2. Receiver communicates the ILP Packet and condition to the sender.
-3. Sender prepares a local ledger transfer to a connector, held pending the execution condition provided by the recipient and with the ILP Packet provided by the recipient attached.
+3. Sender prepares a local ledger transfer to a connector, held pending the execution condition provided by the receiver and with the ILP Packet provided by the receiver attached.
-4. Connectors forward the payment until it reaches the recipient.
+4. Connectors forward the payment until it reaches the receiver.
-5. Recipient receives a notification of a held transfer with an ILP Packet attached.
+5. Receiver receives a notification of a held transfer with an ILP Packet attached.
-6. Recipient checks the transfer amount against the ILP Packet and checks the payment request has not expired.
+6. Receiver checks the transfer amount against the ILP Packet and checks the payment request has not expired.
-7. Recipient regenerates the condition and fulfillment from the ILP Packet attached to the incoming transfer, using the same algorithm as before, and fulfills the transfer's condition.
+7. Receiver regenerates the condition and fulfillment from the ILP Packet attached to the incoming transfer, using the same algorithm as before, and fulfills the transfer's condition.
 If the condition generated does not match the one in the transfer it means that the ILP Packet has been tampered with and the transfer goes unfulfilled.

 ## Payment Request Specification